 Connecting batteries or cells is often required when you want to increase the voltage or amperage or both for various applications.
 By connecting two or more batteries/cells together, you are constructing what’s called a battery bank which gives you more power for your applications.

 There are 3 methods for connecting batteries and constructing a battery bank: Series, Parallel, and Series/Parallel Combined.
 We will describe each method briefly using illustrations to give you a clear concept.

 What you need to know before connecting batteries together?

 Before constructing a battery bank, make sure that you follow the tips below:

 - Have batteries of the same size (same voltage and same amperage ratings)

-- Don’t mix old battery (weak) with new one (causes charging imbalance)
+- Don’t mix an old battery (weak) with a new one (causes charging imbalance)

 #1 Parallel Battery Connection – Increasing Amperage (capacity)

-Parallel battery connection is used when you want to increase the amperage (capacity) and keep voltage the same.
+A parallel battery connection is used when you want to increase the amperage (capacity) and keep the voltage the same.
 Let’s explain this method with an example!

 This method is used when you want your application to run longer between charging.
-The voltage remains unchanged in parallel battery connection.
-In the illustration below, you see 4 batteries connected in parallel, the positive (+) terminal of the first battery is connected with the positive (+) terminal of the second battery… till end and the negative (-) terminal of the first battery is connected with the negative (-) terminal of the second battery and so on.
+The voltage remains unchanged in a parallel battery connection.
+In the illustration below, you see 4 batteries connected in parallel, the positive (+) terminal of the first battery is connected with the positive (+) terminal of the second battery… till the end and the negative (-) terminal of the first battery is connected with the negative (-) terminal of the second battery and so on.

 The connection will result in 12V, 80Ah capacity.
 As the amperage is increased to 80Ah you may need a heavy-duty cable to keep the cable from burning out.
-Parallel connection needs at least 2 batteries.
+The parallel connection needs at least 2 batteries.
 When connecting batteries in parallel you will need a jumper wire to connect all positive (+) terminals and another jumper wire to connect negative (-) terminals.